 Welcome to my blog, where I’ll mostly ramble on about some of my favorite things.
 It could be an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!

-How many times have you heard the phrase “rock’n’roll is dead” lately?
+How many times have you heard the phrase “rock’n’roll is dead”?
 I know, I’ve heard it a few times myself.
 And while this statement may certainly be true in terms of the cultural zeitgeist, this time-tested musical genre is still shakin' its geriatric pelvis in certain quarters.
-Maybe it’s like that bear that hibernates for the long winter; a bit harder to locate, lying in wait for its moment of reemergence.
+Maybe it’s like that black bear that hibernates for the long winter; a bit harder to locate, lying in wait for its moment of reemergence.
 Or maybe it’s hidden in plain sight at one of those posh outdoor music festivals that are currently headlined by auto-tuned mega-celebrities.
-Or maybe—just maybe—the feral spirit of this once-mighty beast has taken shape in the deepest, dankest corner of a dimly-lit nightclub on the western periphery of the United States.
+Or maybe—just maybe—the feral spirit of this once-mighty beast has transmogrified in the deepest, dankest corner of a dimly-lit nightclub on the western periphery of the United States.

-Case in point: The Discovery Ventura, where I recently witnessed a band going by the moniker of The Creepy Creeps opening for rockabilly legend The Reverend Horton Heat.
+Case in point: The Discovery Ventura, where I recently witnessed a band by the moniker of The Creepy Creeps opening for psychobilly legend The Reverend Horton Heat.
 Now, I’ve seen the good Rev on five occasions (tying him on my personal gig list with another one my all-time favorite live acts, KISS), and he always brings a smile to the face, not to mention a solid opening act along for his tour.
 After all, it was on such an occasion that I first laid eyes on The Legendary Shack Shakers, who within the space of 40-odd minutes catapulted themselves to actual legendary status in my eyes.
-In any case, I decided to preview a few Creeps videos before the upcoming Ventura gig and was sufficiently impressed.
+In any case, I decided to preview a few Creeps videos before the upcoming Ventura gig and was duly impressed.
 They looked like a good time.

 However, nothing could prepare me for what I was about to experience that unassuming Tuesday evening, in that sun-bleached habitat of surfboards and cervezas.

 The music is fast, fun, and perfectly sloppy, obviously inspired by garage-punk icons such as The Sonics and The Mummies.
 To reinforce this point, they include a Mummies cover in their set, the aptly-titled “You Must Fight To Live On The Planet Of The Apes”.
-All of the songs are precisely the same in both tone and tempo, in fact they begin to blend into one another, an observation duly noted by the bassist halfway through the set.
+All of the songs are precisely the same in both tone and tempo.
+In fact they begin to blend into one another, an observation duly noted by the bassist halfway through the set.
 This pedal-to-the-floor approach works to The Creeps' advantage, as this is the last band you would want to surprise you with a down-tempo tear-jerker.

 I am telling you, the scream of that distorted Vox was wholly undeniable.
-It stifled your personal air space, but in a good way, like campfire smoke.
+It stifled your personal air space, but in a positive way, like campfire smoke.
 You could almost crawl inside of it.
 I’ve tried describing the experience to friends, but the words that take shape inside my feeble mind cannot do it justice.
 It’s like diving into a cool swimming pool on a hot summer day and having someone ask you what it feels like to be wet, one of those rare occasions where the English language fails.

 - BW 4/29/19